nican0r/elasticswap-recon/ElasticSwapMath.md

 where,
 # ΔRo - The amount of liquidity tokens the liquidity provider wants to exchange
 # ΔX - The amount of quoteToken the liquidity provider receives
-# ΔY - The amount of baseTokens the liquidity provider recieves
+# ΔY - The amount of baseTokens the liquidity provider receives
 # α - The balance of quoteToken currently in the exchange
 # β - The balance of baseToken currently in the exchange